 Topics include a review of Level II objectives and reinforcement of earlier topics; shop safety and safe use of tools & equipment, technical drawing and blueprints, plumbing principles and standards, pipe joining methods & techniques.
 Students will learn to work with cast iron piping, including: No-Hub and service-weight piping materials.
 They will also work with plastic piping, including: ABS and PVC pipe and fittings.
-Those materials will be applied as students will be introduced to drainage, waste, and venting (DWV) systems.
+Those materials will be applied as students will be introduced to drainage, waste, and venting (DWV), and water distribution systems.
 Projects will be constructed using shop drawings and student designed drawings.
 The students will also learn basic plumbing repairs by working on the Monty Tech campus and will learn new house plumbing and heating by working on the annual home building project(s).
+Massachusetts Hot Work Safety Training will be given.
 The Massachusetts Plumbing Competency Frameworks, and Plumbing Board Tier system will guide the curriculum.